-The short version of this story is simply: I have no idea what I’m doing, both on and off the mic.
-I’m simply curious.
+The short version of this story is simply: I’m simply curious.
 I try things.
 I make mistakes.
 I ask questions.

 My podcasting journey began with the Movers Mindset project, which grew from conversations I started having as part of my personal journey rediscovering movement.
 Started in 2015, at first it was just a web site that shared others’ writing.
 But as I travelled, I kept finding myself in cool conversations until one day someone said, “you should have recorded that.
 I’d listen to that podcast.”
 Excited, but with no clue how much work it would be, I kicked off the Movers Mindset podcast at the start of 2017.
 For the first dozen episodes I did far too much of the work myself, until I wised up and started finding a few incredible people to share my new passion.